matroskin13/monobuild/README.md

 A simple tool for GO monorepo:

 - Automatically analyze package dependencies (local files&go.mod) in monorepo, and report for changes (by git diff)
+- Generate a template for your CI engine

 ## Install